About Erasmus Prize

 Finance and grants

-The financial resources of the Foundation came originally from the Dutch Lottery and Sport Totaliser.
-The Foundation is at present completely independent.
-The Praemium Erasmianum Foundation does not award incidental grants or subventions.
+The Foundation is funded by an endowment from the Dutch Lottery and Sports Totaliser, and is not dependent on any other funds.
+The Praemium Erasmianum Foundation does not award incidental grants.

 The Praemium Erasmianum Foundation derives its name from the Dutch humanist scholar Desiderius Erasmus (1466-1536).
 Erasmus was a true world citizen, with a universal view of life: humaneness is of greater value than any dogma.
 He rejected ideological dissension and pleaded for moderation and tolerance.